Isuzu Trooper: Second generation (1991)

 The suspension consisted of a fully independent torsion bar front suspension, and a multilink coil sprung rear suspension integrated with a solid rear axle.

 While US-spec Troopers came only equipped with five seats, elsewhere in the world a seven-seater version was also offered.
 Optional on all models was a rear limited slip differential.
 In the US the three-door RS model was sold only from 1993 to 1995.
 The Trooper LS and S models offered 117.8 cuft cargo space, while Limited models had 112.3 cuft.

 In 2002, the Trooper was discontinued in the United States in favor of the smaller Axiom and the larger GM-produced Isuzu Ascender, a rebadged GMC Envoy.
+In Japan, the last Bighorn was built in September 2002 as Isuzu withdrew from manufacturing their own passenger cars.

+In April 2004, New Zealand issued recalls for Isuzu Troopers manufactured in 1992 and 1995 due to the warning from the National Highway Traffic Safety Administration that the SUV's accelerator can stick.

-A Trooper with the 16-valve 159 PS 3.0-liter 4JX1-TC engine was sold in the Philippines from 2002 until model year 2005.
+A Trooper with the 16-valve 159 PS 3.0-liter 4JX1-TC engine was sold in the Philippines from 2002 to 2005.
 Known as the Skyroof Edition, it came in a rear-wheel-drive configuration with anti-lock brakes, a limited slip differential, billet-type radiator grille, and large power moonroof.
 Other standard options included leather seats, wood trim, and a VCD entertainment system.
 It was later succeeded by the Isuzu Alterra.